As the westernmost institution in the UNC system, Western Carolina University provides

 You and your counselor will discuss your treatment and how frequently you will have

-as therapy progresses you will likely meet every other week or even once a month.
+sessions.
+You will likely meet with your counselor every other week or even once a

-If your concerns are such that need very long-term treatment or you need to be seen
+month.
+If your concerns are such that need very long-term treatment or you need to

 your appointment.
 We do ask for at least 24 hours notice to change an appointment,